bc913/opengl_notes/doc/Objects.md

 // all defined attributes from this point will be associated to the 'vbo' VBO :)
 // The association between the index and VBO object is made at this stage.

-// Vertex attribute at index 0
+// Vertex attribute at index 0                  stride               offset
 glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 8 * sizeof(GLfloat), (GLvoid*)0);
 glEnableVertexAttribArray(0); // 0 = index of the vertex attribute to be enabled

-// Vertex attribute at index 1
-glVertexAttribPointer(1, 3, GL_FLOAT, GL_FALSE, 8 * sizeof(GLfloat), (GLvoid*)(3 * sizeof(GLfloat)));
+// Vertex attribute at index 1                  stride               offset glVertexAttribPointer(1, 3, GL_FLOAT, GL_FALSE, 8 * sizeof(GLfloat), (GLvoid*)(3 * sizeof(GLfloat)));
 glEnableVertexAttribArray(1);

-// Vertex attribute at index 2
-glVertexAttribPointer(2, 2, GL_FLOAT, GL_FALSE, 8 * sizeof(GLfloat), (GLvoid*)(6 * sizeof(GLfloat)));
+// Vertex attribute at index 2                  stride               offset glVertexAttribPointer(2, 2, GL_FLOAT, GL_FALSE, 8 * sizeof(GLfloat), (GLvoid*)(6 * sizeof(GLfloat)));
 glEnableVertexAttribArray(2);